 Zielsetzung und Themenschwerpunkte (Objectives and Key Themes)

-- Accuracy of 2D B-mode ultrasonography in calculating urine volume
+- Accuracy of 2D B-mode ultrasound in measuring urine volume

-- Comparison of ultrasound measurements with true urine volumes
+- Comparison of ultrasound measurements with actual voided urine volumes

-- Correlation and agreement between sonographic and voided urine volumes
+- Correlation between sonographic and true urine volumes across different demographic groups

-- Reliability of 2D B-mode ultrasound for different volume ranges and age groups
+- Assessment of the reliability of 2D B-mode ultrasound in various volume ranges

 Zusammenfassung der Kapitel (Chapter Summaries)